stratusadv/dandy/docs/getting_started/why_use_dandy.md

 Throughout the development of Dandy we have seen a drastic increase in the quality of completion tokens and a sharp reduction in the use of prompt tokens.
 We have both tracked the behavioral and computational effects both from an observational and measured perspective.

-These results have been a guiding force behind all the updates we make to the Dandy, along with how we plan out the future of this framework.
+These results have been a guiding force behind all the updates we make to Dandy, along with how we plan out the future of this framework.

 ### Our Finding